|NET WORTH||$40 MILLION|

 During his five seasons with the Giants, Odell broke several league and franchise records.
 In 2016, Beckham became the fastest player in NFL history to win both 4,000 career receiving yards and 200 career receptions.

 Odell Beckham Jr. was born November 5, 1992, to Heather Van Norman, and Odell Beckham Sr. in Baton Rouge, Louisiana, USA.
 His parents were successful athletes of their time.

-He attended Isidore Newman High School in New Orleans.
+In school education, OBJ attended Isidore Newman High School in New Orleans.
 But his classroom attendance was never remarkable.
 As a child, Odell was fascinated by the world of sports and was often seen on the track and on the basketball court.

 His parents’ close association with sports and the athletic vibes at home forced young Odell to pursue a career in sports.
 His father was at LSU, where he was running.
 While his mother, also at LSU, was a famous track runner.